makhalifa/Makask_Backend/README.md

     -   [ ] Update a review of a product by id
     -   [ ] Delete a review of a product by id
 -   [ ] Customers
+    -   [x] Get all customers
+    -   [x] Get a customer by id
+    -   [x] Create a customer
+    -   [ ] Update a customer by id
+    -   [ ] Delete a customer by id
+    -   [x] Verify a customer by token
+    -   [ ] Get all orders of a customer by id
+    -   [ ] Create an order of a customer by id
+    -   [ ] Update an order of a customer by id
+    -   [ ] Delete an order of a customer by id
 -   [ ] Orders
 -   [ ] Sellers